Saturday, June 14, 2025

 Are there any common myths about kettlebell training?

 Yes, some myths say kettlebells are only for pros, unsafe for beginners, or just a trend.
-But, kettlebell training fits all fitness levels and is effective with the right technique.
+However, with the proper technique, kettlebell training is practical and suitable for all fitness levels.

 How do I choose the right kettlebell?

 Pick a kettlebell based on your fitness level.
-Start with lighter weights (8-16 kg or 18-35 lbs) for beginners.
+Begin with light weights (for beginners) (8 – 16kg or 18 – 35 lbs).
 Look for a comfortable handle and stable base.

 How do I know if I am using the proper kettlebell handling techniques?